yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-#  Line of business application migration whiteboard design session student guide
+#  Line-of-business application migration whiteboard design session student guide

 ## Abstract and learning objectives

 In this whiteboard design session, you will look at how to design an Azure migration for a heterogenous customer environment.
 The existing infrastructure comprises both Windows and Linux servers running on both VMWare and physical machines, and includes some legacy servers.
 Throughout the whiteboard design session, you will look at the various options and services available to migrate heterogenous environments to Azure.

 At the end of this workshop, you will be better able to design and implement the discovery and assessment of environments to evaluate their readiness for migrating to Azure using services including Azure Migrate, Azure Database Migration Service, and Azure Site Recovery.

 ## Step 1: Review the customer case study